 Committing an offence of dishonesty against the Credit Union, wilfully destroying or damaging records or other property of the Credit Union or knowingly passing forged papers through the Credit Union.

-If, after admission as a Member of the Credit Union, their application form is found to include wilfully false or misleading information, or any defect is discovered in their qualification for membership at the time of their admission which in the opinion of the Board of Directors is of such consequence as to justify expulsion.
+If, after admission as a Member of the Credit Union, their application form is found to include wilfully false or misleading information, or any defect is discovered in their qualification for membership at the time of their admission which in the opinion of the CEO is of such consequence as to justify expulsion.

 Abusive behaviour towards the staff or volunteers of the Credit Union.

+Unacceptable or disruptive conduct that adversely impacts the running of the Credit Union, or its reputation.

+Members who, in the opinion of the Chief Executive Officer, have been found guilty of the acts specified in this Rule shall be summarily expelled from the Credit Union with no recourse of appeal.

+The expulsion of a Member who is a Director shall be dealt with under Rules 75, 76, 77 and 78.

-18. Notice of Expulsion
+24. Notice of Expulsion

-A notice of expulsion of a Member shall be sent by recorded delivery to the last known address of the Member (the registered office if a Corporate Member) and shall contain a reference to the Expulsion Appeals Procedure.
+A notice of expulsion of a Member shall be sent by recorded delivery to the last known address of the Member (the Registered Office if a Corporate Member) and shall contain a reference to the Expulsion Appeals Procedure.
 The notice of expulsion of the Member shall not become effective until 30 days after the date of posting the notice of expulsion or until the result of any appeal, if any, whichever is the latter.

-19. Appeal Against Expulsion
+25. Appeal Against Expulsion

 A Member shall have 14 days from the receipt of a notice of expulsion to request an appeal against their expulsion.
-The Board of Directors shall, upon a request received in writing from the Member on whom the notice of expulsion has been served, convene a Special General Meeting of the Members to consider the matter of the expulsion.
+The Board of Directors shall, upon a request received in writing from the Member on whom the notice of expulsion has been served, convene a Special Board Meeting to consider the matter of the expulsion.
 The meeting shall be held not later than 60 days after the date on which the expulsion notice has been served on them.
-The Member shall have the right to be represented and heard at such special general meeting.
-The Special General Meeting shall have the power, by a majority decision of Members present, to confirm the Member’s expulsion or to direct that they shall remain a Member of the Credit Union.
+The Member shall have the right to be represented and heard at such a meeting.
+The Special Board Meeting shall have the power, by a majority decision of Directors present, to confirm the Member’s expulsion or to direct that they shall remain a Member of the Credit Union.
 The result of the appeal shall be final.

-20. Liability of Withdrawn and Expelled Members
+26. Liability of Withdrawn and Expelled Members